galahad-creative/idle-mmo-wiki/en/index.md

 # Welcome to the IdleMMO Wiki
 Welcome to our comprehensive game wiki, your ultimate guide to mastering IdleMMO.
-This wiki serves as an extensive resource, brimming with in-depth information about every aspect of the game.
-From detailed walkthroughs, and mechanic breakdowns to lore expansion, this wiki is designed to enhance your gameplay experience.
-It offers step-by-step guides for getting and tips for overcoming challenges.

-Whether you're a beginner seeking basic gameplay understanding or an experienced player aiming for advanced knowledge, this wiki is tailored to support your journey, helping you navigate the game with ease and expertise.

 <div class="grid grid-cols-1 sm:grid-cols-2 gap-4">
 <div>